artisan-roaster-scope/artisan/_pages/modbus_serial.md

 ## Serial Driver Cheat Sheet

-.. table to be extended and corrected as we receive new information form you ..
+.. table to be extended and corrected as we receive new information from you ..

 Machine                         | Driver | Remarks
 ------------------------------- | ------ | -----